-Inspect the wear plate for scoring or excessive wear.
-To remove the wear plate, disengage the hardware (42 and 43).
-Pull the wear plate out of the pump casing.
+Inspect the wear plate assembly (41) and replace it if badly scored or worn.
+To remove the wear plate assembly, reach through the suction port and disengage the hardware (42 and 43) from the wear plate stud.
+Tap the wear plate assembly free of the casing.